Karim-Gomaa/Karim-Gomaa.github.io/_posts/CTF/2025-9-9-ASCWG25_Finals.md

 marauders_map.exe: PE32+ executable (console) x86-64, for MS Windows
 ```

 This indicates that the binary is a 64-bit Windows executable.
-Upon trying to run it, this only asks the user to enter some spell to defeat the magical object humming before him, with some random trials found that only a 25-character spell will make the program print this message
+Upon trying to run it, this only asks the user to enter some spell to defeat the magical object humming before him, with some random trials found that only a 25-character spell will make the program print this message.
 ```
-...The artifact glows for a moment, then fades.
+...The artefact glows for a moment, then fades.
 Mischief Managed!
 ```